Do I need to shoot AstraZeneca boosters in 8 weeks instead of 12 weeks?Here is the evidence so you can decide | ExBulletin

 What is the official advice?

-Evidence to support Recommended 12-week gap Between the first and second shots of AstraZeneca Lancet..
+Evidence supporting the recommended 12-week gap between the first and second shots of AstraZeneca comes from a study published at Lancet.

 The study found that less than 6 weeks from the first shot to the booster provided 55.1% efficacy (protection from symptomatic treatment).
 Leaving 6-8 weeks between shots increased efficacy to 59.9%, and waiting 9-11 weeks resulted in 63.7% efficacy.
 However, if the gap was 12 weeks or longer, the effectiveness jumped to 81.3%.